Jayyveee/backend_api/README.md

   3. Postman - browser extension

 STEPS:
-  I have created the two files named index.js and package.json in the VS code.
+  I have created the two files named index.js(contians the api code) and package.json(contians the dependencies) in the VS code.
 	On the terminal,

 		# npm install	// downloads all the dependencies
 		# npm start 	// to start the server